avnet-iotconnect/iotc-freertos-stm32-h5/QUICKSTART_NTZ.md

 ### 8.2 Create IoTConnect Device
 * Create a new device in the IoTConnect portal.
 (Follow the [Create a New Device](https://github.com/avnet-iotconnect/avnet-iotconnect.github.io/blob/main/documentation/iotconnect/create_new_device.md) guide for a detailed walkthrough.)
-* Enter the **device name** you selected earlier in the "Unique ID" field and enter a human-readable description in the "Display Name" field.
+* Enter the **device_name** you selected earlier in the "Unique ID" field and enter description of your choice in the "Display Name" field.
 * Select the Entity drop-down and pick the entity displayed.
 * Select the template from the dropdown box that was just imported.
 * Under "Device certificate" click "Use my certificate"